Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: LIQUID DROP MODEL AND THE NEUTRON STAR CRUST

 where $n$ is the baryon number density, $x$ is the proton fraction, $\tau_n$ and $\tau_p$ are the kinetic energy densities for neutrons and protons, respectively, and $f_n$ and $f_s$ correspond to the pure neutron matter and symmetric nuclear matter potential energy functions for a given density for which we use the expansion:

 For symmetric matter, the $a_i$'s are determined from nuclear matter equation of state empirical parameters, such as $n_0$, $B$, $K$, and $Q$~\cite{Lim2018}.
 In this work, we fit the $b_i$'s to neutron matter calculations \cite{PhysRevC.87.014338} based on five chiral EFT interactions from the literature.
-The core-crust boundary is then found by comparing the energy difference between inhomogeneous nuclear matter and uniform nuclear matter composed of neutrons, protons, and electrons, similar to the liquid drop model technique employed in previous work \cite{PhysRevC.95.065805}
+The core-crust boundary is then found by comparing the energy difference between inhomogeneous nuclear matter and uniform nuclear matter composed of neutrons, protons, and electrons, similar to the liquid drop model technique employed in previous work \cite{lim2017c}

 In Figure \ref{fig:crust} we show the core-crust transition density (left panel), the radius (middle panel), and the crust thickness (right panel) for 1.4~$\msun$ neutron stars.
-The red ellipse region denotes the $S_v - L$ probability distribution for the energy density functionals used in this work that were originally generated from a Bayesian statistical analysis of the nuclear equation of state constrained by chiral effective field theory and empirical properties of nuclei \cite{Lim2018}.
+The red ellipse region denotes the $S_v - L$ probability distribution for the 1,000 energy density functionals used in this work that were originally generated from a Bayesian statistical analysis of the nuclear equation of state constrained by chiral effective field theory and empirical properties of nuclei \cite{Lim2018}.

 In general, the transition density increases slowly as $S_v$ increases.
 On the other hand, the transition density decreases more strongly as $L$ increases because the pressure of uniform nuclear matter increases linearly as $p(n) \simeq \frac{L}{3}n$ and therefore the phase transition takes place at lower densities.
 The central ellipse from the energy density functionals indicates that the core-crust transition density lies in the range $\rho_t=0.076~\text{fm}^{-3} < \rho_t < \rho_t=0.096~\text{fm}^{-3}$.
 Our results agree with those of Ref.\ \cite{hebeler13}, where the thermodynamic instability condition was used to find the transition density in terms of the Coulomb energy and the density gradient terms $Q_{nn}$ and $Q_{np}$, while here we used the liquid drop model to compare the energy density between uniform nuclear matter and inhomogeneous nuclear matter.
 As you can see the first panel in Fig.\,\ref{fig:crust}, there exists correlation between $\rho_t$ and $S_v$ and anti-correlation between $\rho_t$ and $L$.
 This suggests the linear fitting for $\rho_t$ of $S_v$ and $L$,